gitpod-io/retired-gatsby-website/src/docs/index.md

 [Gitpod](https://www.gitpod.io) is frictionless coding.

-Whether you just want to hack, have code to review or feel like trying something new on GitHub, Gitpod beams you right into a ready-to-code dev environment with a single click.
+Whether you just want to hack, have code to review or feel like trying something new on GitHub, Gitpod launches a ready-to-code dev environment with a single click.

 Because Gitpod is based on OSS tech like VS Code, Docker and Kubernetes, it is familiar, comprehensive, extensible, and easy to use.
 With deep GitHub integration, tools for